ios-public-workshops/NewsFetcherWorkshops/Workshop3/Workshop3-Beautiful.md

     ```

 1. OK - what is the connection between `ArticleCell.xib` and `UINib(nibName: "ArticleCell", bundle: nil)`?!?
+ - NIB stands for `NeXtStep Interface Builder`
+ - XIB stands for `XML Interface Builder`
- - In the same way that `.swift` files are compiled into machine code to run on a device, `.xib` files are compiled into `nibs` and _bundled_ alongside the machine code.
-When we pass a `nil` bundle, iOS knows that we want to fetch a nib from the app's default (aka `main`) bundle.
+ - In the same way that `.swift` files are compiled into machine code to run on a device, `.xib` files are compiled into `nibs` and _bundled_ alongside the machine code
- - NIB stands for `NeXtStep Interface Builder`.
- - XIB stands for `XML Interface Builder`.
+ - When we pass a `nil` bundle, iOS knows that we want to fetch a nib from the app's default (aka `main`) bundle

 1. Enough theory!
 Fire up the app, make sure it's working, and then let's get back to the fun stuff.